Admissions

 4. Applicants must submit three XDBio-specific statements:

 – Please describe your personal background and how it has shaped your academic journey or desire to study at Hopkins.
-Johns Hopkins School of Medicine and Graduate Biomedical Education are fully committed to the shared values of diversity and inclusion in order to achieve and sustain excellence.
-We firmly believe that we best promote excellence by recruiting and retaining a diverse group of students and promoting a sense of inclusion and belonging for every member of our community.
-Please feel free to include any reflections on or experiences with advancing diversity, equity, and inclusion in science, and any challenges you have faced in your education and career.
+We firmly believe that we best promote excellence by recruiting and retaining the best students, independent of their background.
+Please feel free to include any reflections on your experiences.

 – Describe at least one research project you’ve participated in in the past.
 For each project, please explain the broader scientific goal(s) behind each research project, detail your specific contributions, and discuss potential future directions the project could take.
 (1-2 pages)

-– Discuss your long-term career goals and detail how the XDBio program will support your aspirations.
-Please indicate faculty (at JHU and/or Janelia Research Campus) who you would be interested in for rotation or thesis work and, in a few sentences for each, indicate why.
+– Please address your PhD training goals and vision, as well as your long-term career goals.
+How are these supported by the structure of XDBio over more traditional PhD programs?
+Please also indicate faculty (at JHU and/or Janelia Research Campus) who you would be interested in for rotation or thesis work and, in a few sentences for each, indicate why.

 5. References – Applicants must identify three people who are familiar with the applicant’s work and provide contact info for these references.
 The contact info will be entered into the application, and SOM will contact the references and ask them to submit letters of recommendation on behalf of the applicant